-Pass a string, or the bytes that represent the string, to the constructor along with the CharacterSet object that indicates how to interpret the bytes based on the character set.
+Pass a string, or the bytes that represent the string, to the factory method along with the CharacterSet object that indicates how to interpret the bytes based on the character set.
 For example:

 '''

 String mystring = "teststring";

-'''

-'''

 CHAR mychar = new CHAR(teststring, mycharset);

 '''

-The CHAR class has multiple constructors, which can take a String, a byte array, or an object as input along with the CharacterSet object.
+There are multiple factory methods for CHAR, which can take a String, a byte array, or an object as input along with the CharacterSet object.
 In the case of a String, the string is converted to the character set indicated by the CharacterSet object before being placed into the CHAR object.

 - The CharacterSet object cannot be null. - The CharacterSet class is an abstract class, therefore it has no constructor.
-The only way to create instances is to use the make method. - The server recognizes the special value CharacterSet.DEFAULT_CHARSET as the database character set.
+The only way to create instances is to use the make method. - The server recognizes the special value CharacterSet.DEFAULT CHARSET as the database character set.
 For the client, this value is not meaningful. - Oracle does not intend or recommend that users extend the CharacterSet class.